 Torrent speeds heavily rely on the number of seeds, the higher the number of seeds a torrent file has the faster it is going to download.
 Since seeding refers to the number of people sharing the file for other torrenters.
 If a torrent file has a low ratio of seeders then your downloading speed is definitely going to suffer regardless of how fast your internet connection is.

 Have you ever encountered bandwidth fluctuations of more than half of your allocated speeds?
 Surprise surprise welcomes to the world of bandwidth throttling.
 ISPs around the world have ridden their hands in this nasty business all in the name of providing good service.

 Bandwidth throttling occurs when ISPs detect you of consuming too much of your allocated bandwidth.
 Torrenting, streaming or downloading large files can set off red flags for ISPs.

-Whether you like it or not bandwidth, throttling is a reality and unfortunately, torrenting has to suffer because of it.
+Whether you like it or not bandwidth, throttling is a reality, and torrenting has to suffer because of it.

-Fortunately, however, a simple anonymity tool like a VPN can result in a major lifesaver as it encrypts your entire network connection making it impossible for ISPs to throttle your bandwidth.
+Fortunately, opting a good VPN for torrenting can be a major lifesaver, as it encrypts your entire network connection making it impossible for ISPs to throttle your bandwidth.